DailyL/Sim2Real_autonomous_vehicle/README.md

-# **Robust Sim2Real transfer with deep reinforcement learning for Autonomous vehicles**
+# **A Platform-Agnostic Deep Reinforcement Learning Framework for Effective Sim2Real Transfer in Autonomous Driving**

 ## About the work